 Prince Paul of Yugoslavia b.
 April 15, 1893 d.
 September 14, 1976 Yugoslavian Monarch.
 He was the son of Prince Arsen Karageorgevich and the brother of King Peter I of Serbia, and a man of culture.
 He read history at Christ Church in Oxford, England, and in 1934 when King Alexander was assassinated during the minority of King Peter II, he became regent.
 In March 1941 he was overthrown and went into exile, just before the Nazis overran his country.
 Cimetiere de Bois-de-Vaus, Lausanne, Vaud, Switzerland

 Sutherland, Joan b.
 November 7, 1926 d.
 October 10, 2010 Opera Singer.
-She was considered probably the foremost coloratura soprano of her generation.
+Called "La Stupenda", she was considered probably the foremost coloratura soprano of her generation.
 Raised in Sydney, she received her early vocal training from her mother, a respected mezzo soprano, made her concert debut as Dido in a 1947 performance of Henry Purcell's "Dido and Aeneas", and her 1951 operatic bow in Eugene Goosens' "Judith".
-Sutherland then used the prize money from a competition to finance further study in London; an admirer of the legendary Kirsten Flagstad, her initial ambition...[Read More] (Bio by: Bob Hufford) Clarens Cemetery, Montreux, Vaud, Switzerland
+Joan then used the prize money from a competition to finance further study in London; an admirer of the legendary Kirsten Flagstad, her...[Read More] (Bio by: Bob Hufford) Clarens Cemetery, Montreux, Vaud, Switzerland

 Viotti, Marcello b.
 June 29, 1954 d.
 February 16, 2005 Musician and Conductor.
 Born to immigrant Italian parents (his father was a music-loving blacksmith), in Vallorbe, Switzerland, he was considered a leading conductor in the European concert and opera scene.
 He attended the music conservatory in Lausanne, Switzerland, where he studied piano, cello and singing.
 His international career leaped forward after he won the prestigious Gino Marinuzzi conducting award in Italy in 1982.
 He rose to prominence as chief conductor of the Turin Opera and then...[Read More] (Bio by: Fred Beisser) Cimetière de Vallorbe, Lausanne, Vaud, Switzerland